 Scheduled Gathering If you can afford to wait, you may have better luck gathering a crowd if you arrange the gathering ahead of time.
 This may involve such methods as spreading the word through local contacts or simply posting notices in taverns.
 To gather a crowd in this way, simply follow the above rules for gathering directly, but add 1 Easing to the d20 roll.
 You must announce at least 4 hours before the gathering.
 If you announce a gathering far in advance, you gain an additional 1 Easing per day, to a maximum of 4 total Easing from these rules (that is, 3 days).

-Repeating Attempts Your party may attempt a direct gathering once every 4 hours, but you must add 2 Hindrance for every previous attempt anyone in your party has made that day.
+Repeating Attempts Your party may attempt a direct gathering once every 4 hours, but you must add 2 Hindrance for every previous attempt anyone in your party has made that day in that city/village.
 A failed roll still counts as an attempt.
 You may attempt scheduled gathering attempts as often as you like, but your party cannot have more than 1 scheduled gathering "pending" at once in a given city/village.
 You must add 4 Hindrance during a direct gathering if your party already has a pending scheduled gathering.

-Public Speaking Hindrance When a crowd has been assembled, you must add 1 Hindrance to all social offense rolls made towards them, due to the natural stress of public speaking.
+Public Speaking Hindrance After a crowd has been assembled, you must add 1 Hindrance to all social offense rolls made towards them, due to the natural stress of public speaking.
 Social Competence (Appeal) removes this Hindrance.

--2 Hindrance if you cannot see their face, or if they are non-organic
+-3 Hindrance if you cannot see their face, or if they are non-organic

 -1 Hindrance if you and they are different species (except if you are both antecessoroid)